joffrey-bion/krossbow/docs/stomp/conversions/moshi.md

 The main addition is the extension function `StompSession.withMoshi()`, which turns your `StompSession` into a `TypedStompSession`.
-This new session type has additional methods that use Jackson to convert your objects into JSON and back:
+This new session type has additional methods that use Moshi to convert your objects into JSON and back:

 ```kotlin
 // example Moshi instance that converts Kotlin types using reflection